War-torn Sudan faces cultural ruin – DW – 09/23/2024

 Many of the staff were evacuated from the country at the beginning of the military crisis in 2023.

-In the Egypt capital Cairo, where many cultural workers from Sudan have fled, the Goethe-Institut has set up programmes relevant to Sudan, as the head office in Berlin confirmed.
+In the Egypt capital Cairo, where many cultural workers from Sudan have fled, the Goethe-Institut has set up programs relevant to Sudan, as the head office in Berlin confirmed.

 Frank Grafenstein runs an agency that maintains the Visit Sudan website on behalf of the government and organizes cultural trips for journalists and tourism managers.